shalgabe1/adminanywhere/README.md

 2.Install nodejs

 2.Open command line as admin and navigate to adminanywhere/chromeplugin directory
-    run command below (replace 127.0.0.1 with the servers ip or hostname): echo 127.0.0.1 > ip.txt
+    run command below (replace <ip> with the servers ip or hostname local host and 127.0.0.1 will not work): echo <ip> > ip.txt

 3.navigate to adminanywhere/server then start server by using command node index.js